 No. 6.
-FOR REPAIRS TO SEWER IN FORTYEIGHTH STREEI, from first manhole east of First avenue to Second avenue.
+FOR REPAIRS TO SEWER IN FORTYEIGHTH STREET, from first manhole east of First avenue to Second avenue.

 Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested, it shall distinctly state that fact.
-That it is made without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
-That no member of the Common Council, head of a Department, Chief of a Bureau, Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.
+That it is made without any connection with any other person be so interested, it shall distinctly state that fact.
+That it is made without any connection with any other person be so interested, it shall distinctly state that fact.
+That it is made without any connection with any other person be so interested, it shall distinctly state that fact.
+That it is made without any connection with any other person be so interested in the estimate or it has one of a Department, Chief of a Bureau, Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.